GreysonElkins/roasted-tomahtoes/README.md

 ## Abstract

-Roasted Tomahtoes is a functionally effective, sensible, and aesthetically pleasing UX/UI movie review app.
-The user can log-in, and rate movies the user loved or hated.
+Roasted Tomahtoes is a sensible, aesthetically engaging, and user friendly movie review app.
+The user can log-in, read about movies, watch movie trailers, and rate movies the user loved or hated.

 ## Technologies / Systems